phaethon/kamene/README.md

 # scapy for python3 (aka scapy3k)

+N.B.!
+Module name has changed from scapy to scapy3k.
+Use `from scapy3k.all import *` now.

 [Follow @scapy3k](https://twitter.com/scapy3k) and/or see [scapy3k news and examples](https://phaethon.github.io/scapy) for recent news.
 [Original scapy documentation updated for scapy3k](http://phaethon.github.io/scapy/api/index.html)

 This is a fork of scapy (http://www.secdev.org) to make it compatible with python3.
 Fork based on scapy v2.3.1